 A wide range of conditions are treated here at the Birmingham Back Pain Clinic, including lower back pain, upper back pain, neck pain, sciatica, whiplash, shoulder pain, knee pain, and sports injuries.

 It is a frustrating fact that the majority of painful problems in the population begin for no obvious reason.
 In contrast, the minority are due to specific events, such as sporting injuries or road traffic collisions.
 Many people will have symptoms that recur from time to time while others may just experience a one-off episode.
-Once present, however, many of these problems are aggravated by long working hours or poor posture.
-With a decade of successful clinical practice at the Clinic that has included the management and treatment of people from a variety of backgrounds, from professional athletes to sedentary workers, you can rest assured that your problem will be dealt with with care, knowledge and experience.
+Once present, however, many of these problems are aggravated by unavoidable long working hours, repetitive activities (e.g. running) or poor posture.
+With more than two decades of successful clinical practice at the Clinic, which has included the management and treatment of people from a variety of backgrounds, from professional athletes to sedentary workers, you can rest assured that your problem will be dealt with with care, knowledge and experience.

 On your first visit to the Birmingham Back Pain Clinic you will undergo a thorough assessment, prior to any treatment.
 This will involve you being asked several questions about the problem that you currently have as well as your general medical history.
 You may then be asked to perform a series of simple movements and tasks to see if any of these are painful or restricted.
 This assessment is important for gaining an understanding of the nature of the problem and so that factors contributing to the pain can be identified.
 It is also important for ruling out serious health problems before any treatment commences.